 Orange Chiffon Cake Instructions

-- In a small bowl, add ½ cup of water and orange juice and mix it well.
+- In a small bowl, combine ½ cup (120ml) water and 6 tablespoons (90ml) fresh orange juice.
+Stir to combine and set aside.

 - Again in another big bowl, sift together flour, baking powder, granulated sugar, and salt.